hubertp/type-debugger-tutorial/us-implicits.md

 Your task is to say which of the implicits in `MultiplicationComp` are verified by the compiler to be correct as arguments for implicit parameter `c` in `multiplyMe` application.
 If there is more than one applicable, specify how does the typechecker select the most specific one or why it is not able to (on failure).

 Questions:
- - Why cannot it resolve ambiguity in 2) but succeeded in 1)
+ - Why cannot it resolve ambiguity in 2) but succeeded in 1)?
+ - Name all the ambiguous implicits in 2)
- - Why cannot it resolve ambiguity in 4) but succeeded in 3)
+ - Why cannot it resolve ambiguity in 4) but succeeded in 3)?
+ - Name all the ambiguous implicits in 4)
  - Why cannot it find the implicit for 6) but succeeded in 5?

 ### Implicits03